How to Find Grants through Federal Domestic Assistance Catalog

 The entry for each federal program in the CFDA includes general information on the

-Federal agency administering the program.
+Federal agency administering the program

-Five-digit code that identifies the federal grant-making agency and subagency distributing the grant or cooperative agreement funds.
+Five-digit code that identifies the federal grant-making agency and subagency distributing the grant or cooperative agreement funds

-Authorization upon which the program is based (the federal legislation that created the program).
+Authorization upon which the program is based (the federal legislation that created the program)

-Objectives and goals of the program.
+Objectives and goals of the program

-Types of financial and nonfinancial assistance offered under a program.
+Types of assistance offered under a program

-Uses and restrictions placed upon a program.
+Uses and restrictions placed upon a program

-Program accomplishments (generic history of what this federal program has done recently to fulfill its mission).
+Program accomplishments (generic history of what this federal program has done recently to fulfill its mission)

-Regulations, guidelines, and literature relevant to a program.
+Regulations, guidelines, and literature relevant to a program

-Examples of funded projects.
-Look for funded projects that sound like the project you’re seeking grant monies for.
+Examples of funded projects (look for funded projects that sound like the project you’re seeking grant monies for)

-Criteria for selecting proposals.
+Criteria for selecting proposals

-What isn’t included in the CDFA
+What info the CDFA leaves out

 Also, note that the CDFA doesn’t give specific deadlines for any grant-making agencies.
 All specific information, such as grant deadlines, is posted in the grant opportunity announcement.